The Slat Wall Panel Guide: Design & Install Tips

 If you’re dealing with an echoey room or just want to create a quieter, more peaceful environment, slat walls are a fantastic solution.
 Many panels, especially Acoustic Wall Panels, are designed with a felt backing that absorbs sound waves, reducing reverberation and making conversations clearer.
 This makes them ideal for home offices, living rooms, or bedrooms.
 For even greater sound control, you can install the panels over wooden strips, or battens.
 This creates an air gap that traps more sound, significantly improving the room’s acoustics and bringing you closer to a Class A sound absorption level.

-Integrate Lighting for a Dramatic Effect
+How to Add Lighting for a Dramatic Effect

 Lighting is one of the best ways to highlight the texture and rhythm of a slat wall.
 The clean, uniform lines of the slats create a beautiful interplay of light and shadow that adds depth and movement to your walls.
 You can create a dramatic effect by installing LED strips behind the panels for a soft, ambient glow.
 Alternatively, use track lighting or spotlights to graze the surface from above, which will emphasize the vertical lines and rich texture of the wood.
 Pairing your panels with the right lighting fixtures can turn a simple wall into a stunning work of art.

-Consider Your Room's Climate
+Does Your Room's Climate Affect Your Panels?

 Different materials react differently to their environment, so it’s important to match your panel to the room’s climate.
 If you’re installing natural wood or veneer panels, let them acclimate to the room’s temperature and humidity for at least 48 hours before installation to prevent warping.
 For spaces with high moisture, like bathrooms or kitchens, consider applying a water-resistant finish to protect the wood.
 An even better option for these areas is to use Interior WPC Fluted Slat Wall Panels.
 Wood-plastic composite is highly resistant to moisture and humidity, giving you the beautiful look of wood without the worry.